JamWare/space-x-dashboard/README.md

 ## Mission

-This is a project using the free SpaceX API available on Github: https://github.com/r-spacex/SpaceX-API The data is old there, and not updated since 2/3 years, but it is good practice.
+This is a project using the free SpaceX API available on Github: https://github.com/r-spacex/SpaceX-API The data is old there, and not updated since 2/3 years ago, but it is good practice.

 ## Architecture

 - React with NextJS
+- Used pnpm package manager because it's just better
 - Optimistic updates
 - NextJS routing with a routing group
 - SWR to have a better fetching engine and improve the hooks